KaraokeHiroki/karaokehiroki.github.io/README.md

 # KaraokeHiroki.github.io
-This is my first time programming a website
+This is my first time programming a website.